Dominic Dromgoole

-Dominic Dromgoole (born 25 October 1963) is an English theatre director and writer about the theatre who has recently begun to work in film.
-He lives in Hackney with his three daughters and partner Sasha Hails.
+Dominic Charles Fleming Dromgoole (born 25 October 1963) is an English theatre director and writer about the theatre who has also worked in film.

-Early life
+Early life and education

-He is the son of an actress turned schoolteacher, Jenny Davis, and of Patrick Dromgoole, a theatre director and television executive, whose directing credits included the first production of Joe Orton's Entertaining Mr. Sloane.
-Born in Bristol, Dromgoole grew up on a farm in Somerset and attended Millfield School in Street, Somerset.
-His sister is theatre and radio director Jessica Dromgoole and his brother is Sean Dromgoole, the Labour candidate for Somerton and Frome in the 2017 general election.
-When he was 16, he formed his own theatre company which took shows to the Edinburgh festival and toured them round the south-west.
-He studied English and Classics at St Catharine's College, Cambridge, where he directed student productions and graduated in 1985.
+Dominic Charles Fleming Dromgoole was born on 25 October 1963 in Bristol.
+He is the son of an actress turned schoolteacher, Jenny Davis, and Patrick Dromgoole, theatre director and television executive.

+Dromgoole grew up on a farm in Somerset and attended Millfield School in Street, Somerset.
+When he was 16, he formed his own theatre company which took shows to the Edinburgh Festival and toured them round the south-west.

+He studied English Literature at St Catharine's College, Cambridge, where he directed student productions and graduated in 1985.